stephenh67/python-resources-2019/README.md

 ### Classes

-* [_JetBrains Academy_](https://hyperskill.org/join/930ce4373)  3 months of free learning on JetBrains Academyfree
-(using this referal link) If you are looking for a complete course start here o the Python track.
+* [_JetBrains Academy_](https://www.jetbrains.com/academy/)  Free trial on JetBrains Academy.
+If you are looking for a complete course start here, the Python track.
 "It's a one-stop shop for reading about concepts, practicing them and then immediately applying them in projects.
 An all-in-one learning tool."

 ### Coding Challenges